mheshmati-tech/up-next-frontend/README.md

 - Competitor apps:
     - Next Week's Playlist
       - https://www.nextweeksplaylist.com/
       - This is a web application that generates a playlist based on upcoming concerts in your city.
 It lets you filter by music venue and genre.
-It is fairly similar to what I want to build, but its limitation is that it only includes shows for the upcoming week, rather than letting the user input their desired timeframe.
+It is fairly similar to what I want to build, but its limitation is that it only includes shows for the upcoming week, rather than a longer timeframe.
 Also, it is a website rather than mobile app (I plan to build for mobile).
     - Setify
       - This is a web app that generates playlists based on the recent setlists of specific artists.
 It is different from what I want to create, because it does not generate a multi-artist playlist, and it does not find which artists are coming to your city.
     - Funkavinci (no longer supported)